0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #2	On 21st November, there was unplanned power off for PC01 machine.
 How long was PC01 powered on till this shutdown?

-Here he is asking about the time that PC01 was on till the unplanned power off. we can check Windows Event logs to get this info from `\Windows\System32\winevt\Logs\System.evtx` which stores this information, so we can use TurnedOnTimesView to view this information.
+Here he is asking about the time that PC01 was on till the unplanned power off.
+We can check Windows Event logs to get this info from `\Windows\System32\winevt\Logs\System.evtx`, which stores this information, so we can use TurnedOnTimesView to view this information.

 [![4](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/4.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/4.PNG)

-as we see here there was unplanned power off and the time the PC01 until this unplanned power off is `11:31`.
+As we see here, there was unplanned power off, and the time the PC01 until this unplanned power off is `11:31`.

 Flag : <span style="color: #909090">11:31</span>

 # #3	Who was the last logged-in user on PC01?

-for this question we want to know the last logged-in user we can also find that in Windows Event logs in `\Windows\System32\winevt\Logs\Security.evtx` which store A successful account logon event with event id `4624` but so I will use Event Viewer to get that. by filtering the logs with `4624` we will get this output.
+For this question, we want to know the last logged-in user we can also find that in Windows Event logs in `\Windows\System32\winevt\Logs\Security.evtx`, which store A successful account logon event with event id `4624` but so I will use Event Viewer to get that. by filtering the logs with `4624` we will get this output.

 [![5](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/5.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/5.PNG)

-there are too many logs so we can filter them by Date and Time also to get the last logged-in user. if we open the last event. we will find the last logged-in user on PC01.
+There are too many logs, so we can filter them by Date and Time to get the last logged-in user if we open the last event.
+We will find the last logged-in user on PC01.

 [![6](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/6.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/6.PNG)